Medical Assisting (MEDA)

 "C" or higher in MEDA 120 and MEDA 176.

-This course introduces basic concepts of administrative medical assisting including client scheduling, maintaining of client records, and medical insurance.
+This course introduces basic concepts of administrative medical assisting including client scheduling, medical office financial practices, and medical insurance.
 Communication and confidentiality in relation to administrative duties will also be discussed.

 Prerequisites